thesircle/cq-policy/README.md

 * Employee should followup with policy changes by him/herself and object in writing if any policy is totally not agreeable by him/her.
 Otherwise it would be implied that the policy, the changes made in policy from time to time are agreed by the employee.

-Fixed and incentive based team FIB:
+Fixed and incentive based team FIB: (IGNORE THIS SECTION unless explicitly applied to you)
 ===================================

 #### Better salary